Skip to main content

 The following examples are all vulnerable ❌ to SQL Injection:

-const inputString = `'Sarah' UNION SELECT id, title FROM "Post"`
+const inputString = `'Sarah' UNION SELECT id, title FROM "Post"`;

-await prisma.$queryRaw`SELECT id, name FROM "User" WHERE name = ${Prisma.raw(
+const result = await prisma.$queryRaw`SELECT id, name FROM "User" WHERE name = ${Prisma.raw(

 inputString

-const inputString = `'Sarah' UNION SELECT id, title FROM "Post"`
+const inputString = `'Sarah' UNION SELECT id, title FROM "Post"`;

 const result = await prisma.$queryRaw(